RichardMorris/SACDungeon/README.md

 Normally you don't work directly on the github page, but use another application including:

-* The *git* command line - this is the basic system that all other programs work with, It is powerful but complex
+* Using *git*  on a command line - this is the basic system that all other programs work with.
+It is powerful but complex.
-* git bash, a minimal bash commandline that allows git commands https://gitforwindows.org/
+  * Git For Windows: gives a minimal bash commandline that allows git commands https://gitforwindows.org/
+  * Linux: `sudo apt install git` will install it
+  * Windows subsystem for Linux: we can use this on college PCs, install ubuntu from the Windows store.
 * github desktop a gui app that allows inspection of changes etc. https://desktop.github.com/
 * Many Editors come with git as standard, or allow it using a plugin
   * Eclipse
   * IntelliJ
-  * VSCOde
+  * VS Code
   * Atom
   * Visual Studio